 .You’ll definitely need to put in the extra work to share your story in a meaningful but generous way so people understand why they should be opting for ethical instead of economical.

 But these are the choices each of us make everyday.

 Do you want the vanilla bean?
 Or do you want the vanilla extract?
 Do you want the peaches from a can, or do you want them fresh?
 Each of them have their pros and cons.

 It’s a matter of what you’re willing to give, to live the kind of life you want.

 I hope the takeaway for those of you reading this is that ethical fashion business practices are not nearly as strange, unconventional or puzzling as you may have originally thought.
 Maybe it even encourages some of you to apply some of the practices into your own life!

 At the very least, I hope it gives you a greater sense of appreciation for all the hurdles these brands jump through to offer us what they do.
 It is no easy walk in the park, but I am learning that it is the best way forward for us to build the world we want.

 What are some other challenges you'd imagine these companies face on the daily?
 What are some obstacles you'd like to know more about?
 Let me know.
 You can email me at firstname.lastname@example.org

-In the meantime, while you wait for Part 3: The Opportunities of the Ethical Workspace, you might be interested in some of these ethical origin stories
+In the meantime, while you wait for Part 3: Exciting Opportunities in Unlikely Places, you might be interested in some of these ethical origin stories

 Yona Lo - Your Guest Blogger